 Another thing you can do is agree with milestone payments.
 Divide the project into several smaller modules that can be delivered and paid for individually.
 Once paid, you start working towards the next milestone.
 Any reputable client will be happy with this.

 There are various ways to try and mitigate the risk of not being paid.
 You can be creative with how you deliver your work, just be upfront with your client and agree on these rules ahead of time so that you don’t pi$$ them off.
 The last thing you want is an irate client.

 7. Online Trading

 This is one of the more believable and convincing scams out there.
 I almost fell for this one!
-There are a ton of people showing you videos of how they trade online (Especially Binary Options).
-They will even show you ‘live’ evidence of the income they have generated via balance statements, actual software usage etc.
+Many people are showing you videos of how they trade online (Especially Binary Options).
+They will even show you ‘live’ evidence of their income via balance statements, actual software usage, etc.

-What they don’t tell you is that the data and applications they are showing you are Dummy or Demo accounts.
+They don’t tell you that the data and applications they are showing you are Dummy or Demo accounts.
 That’s right, fake accounts.
 If you play around long enough with a Demo account, you will at some point make some (dummy) money.
 These are to be avoided at all costs.

 8. Work at home mom scams